 |Photocopying in black and white up to A3||10p per image|

 |Photocopying in colour up to A3||20p per image|

 Digital image file delivered via email (low resolution PDF for private study and non-commercial research only; not publication quality or for multimedia use).

 Note - Additional charges may apply if images are required for purposes other than personal study and non-commercial research.
 Additional permissions will be required so please ask.

-Photography permit: Use of a digital camera or phone camera in the Research Room, for archive material only for purposes of noncommercial research and private study only.
+Photography permit: Use of a digital camera or phone camera in the Research Room, of archive material only for purposes of non-commercial research and private study only.

 Because of copyright law, published reference books and topic files must be photocopied by staff and charged at photocopy prices.

 £5 per day